YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn/README.md

-## Syntax of the languages concerned
+## Syntaxes of the languages concerned

+The languages' syntaxes are given in BNF notation.

 1. Lowercase _italic_ words are used to denote syntactic categories.
 1. **Boldface** words  denote terminal symbols.